ifera-mc/Charm/README.md

-# Essentials
+# Charm

-Just a basic plugin having commands and some other useful stuff.
-This is not at all EssentialsPE.
+A PocketMine-MP plugin implementing some useful commands with a **kill switch** and some more features.